 The Ipsos survey of more than 21,000 adults from 27 countries finds that 72% would prefer their life to change significantly rather than go back to how it was before the COVID-19 crisis started.
 Photo: UNDP Turkey/Levent Kulu.

-Over the past weeks, we have worked across the UN system on the SDG Moment, an annual reality check on progress towards the SDGs.
-Together with UN Women and UNEP, we reflected on policy drivers of SDG progress, including around energy transition, closing the digital gap, human capital gaps and gender gaps.
+We are working across the UN system on the SDG Moment, an annual reality check on progress towards the SDGs.
+Together with UN Women and UNEP, we are reflecting on policy drivers of SDG progress, including around energy transition, closing the digital gap, human capital gaps and gender gaps.

 Before COVID, approximately four billion people did not have any form of safety net that could protect against vulnerability, risk or deprivation.
 Persons without social protection are particularly vulnerable to COVID-19 and are at higher risk of falling into extreme poverty – which is expected to rise by 71 million in 2020.

 Publicly funded investments in social protection, which create access for everyone to quality basic services, including universal health care, have helped reduce the impact of COVID-19 on vulnerable populations.
 In Colombia, for example, historic investments in social protection provided the foundation for a massive upscaling in coverage – doubling the number of households receiving support and reducing the expected COVID-19 related increase in poverty by 5 percentage points (J Nuñez 2020).

 An integrated social protection system helped 4 million people escape multidimensional poverty in Colombia.
 Photo: UNDP Colombia / Oscar Bermeo

 In Togo, a digital cash transfer programme was built from scratch in just 10 days to serve 12 percent of the population, prioritizing women.